vtange/ejs-header-social/README.md

 An EJS header template with login, signup, social media and forgot email functions

-This module extends your Express app with routes and templates needed to quickly add login functionality to your app.
+This module extends your Express app with routes and templates needed to quickly add login via social media (Facebook, Twitter, Google) functionality to your app.
+#### Recommended: Use this with ejs-header

  - requires EJS
  - requires you use Passport.JS and Express Session